-Announcing… Friends of Glen Providence Park’s 2017 Arts in the Park!
-We have another eclectic mix for our sixth year of performances, with a Master Storyteller; a Grateful Dead tribute band, a Singer-Songwriter; and Andean & Latin American Folk Music!
+Announcing… Friends of Glen Providence Park’s 2018 Arts in the Park!
+We have another eclectic mix for our seventh year of performances, with Retro-Soul & Jazz; a Singer-Songwriter; a Brass Quintet; and Americana, Folk & Gypsy Jazz!

 Summer Evenings in the Park

 Saturdays: 6:00-7:30pm – new time this year!